EuroPython/website/data/faq.md

 ## **Q. Do I need to be vaccinated to attend the conference in person?**

-A. As of 07 March 2022, though you are not required to be vaccinated to enter the venue, you need to show proof of vaccination or recovery to enter Ireland.
-More information can be found on the [Irish Government Website](https://www.gov.ie/en/publication/77952-government-advice-on-international-travel/).
-We strongly encourage you to take all the health precautionary measures you can to protect yourself and those around us.
+A. As of 07 March 2022, though you are not required to be vaccinated to enter the venue or Ireland as per the rules of the [Irish Government](https://www.gov.ie/en/publication/77952-government-advice-on-international-travel/), we strongly encourage you to take all the health precautionary measures you can to protect yourself and those around us.
 Thanks!